 - Small Bowl

-- 3-4 pounds whole chicken, butterflied
+- 3-4 pounds whole chicken, trimmed and butterflied

 - 2 tablespoons ground cumin